srozemuller/rozemuller_blog/content/blog/2021-10-27-avd-automation-cocktail-avd-automated-with-terraform-cloud/index.md

 ![image-43](image-43.png)
 ### Create initial VM for image

 Before creating resources with Terraform Cloud, I first created a virtual machine that is sysprepped and generalized.
 First I create a virtual machine with Terraform.
 Thereafter I ran a PowerShell command which will Sysprep the machine and generalize it.
-In the next Terreform workspace, I pick up that machine to create an image version.
+In the next Terraform workspace, I pick up that machine to create an image version.

 <div class="wp-block-image"><figure class="aligncenter size-full">![](dutch-bloody-harry-background-createimage-1.png)
 </div>To start the initial VM workspace in Terraform, I used the following commands.
 I would suggest using the auto-apply value (default false).
 The auto-apply takes care of starting the workbook without user interaction.
 Besides the token, you also need a workspaceId.
 To find the workspaceId, check the workspace general settings.